The First Requirement of Parenthood?

 Harder still, is admitting when you are mistaken.

 Notice I didn’t use the word ‘wrong’?

 ‘Wrong’ holds too much shame and blame.

 As a new parent, I was deathly afraid of being ‘WRONG’.

 I decided not to make the same errors my parents had made.

-I presumed parents must always be good examples, do the right thing, and be the ones who know what to do in all circumstances.
+I presumed parents must always be good examples, do the right thing, and know what to do in all circumstances (or pretend you know).